 Credit: Nyao148

 A town that could be mistaken for Funabashi in Chiba.
-The unusual architecture along Kampachi Street is the M2 Building, designed by Kengo Kuma.
+The unusual architecture along Kampachi Street includes the M2 Building, designed by Kengo Kuma.
+It stands out as a distinctive landmark in Setagaya.

 Soshigaya-Okura 祖師ヶ谷大蔵